Sail the Sapphire Seas of Turkey

 Single Supplement: CALL.
 Should a roommate be requested and one not be available, the single supplement will be charged.
 NOTE: The yacht has only eight cabins and single rooms are very limited.
 Single supplements will be assigned on a first-come, first-serve basis.

-Cost does not include: International airfare to Istanbul; two Turkish domestic flights (Istanbul/Antalya and Bodrum/Istanbul); airport or departure taxes; alcohol and other beverages or food not included on regular menus; the separate check of $150.00 (per person) to a designated donation project; passport or visa fees; excess baggage charges; personal tips; laundry; telephone, internet, and fax charges; or other items of a personal nature.
+Cost does not include: International airfare to Istanbul; two Turkish domestic flights (Istanbul/Antalya and Bodrum/Istanbul); airport or departure taxes; alcohol and other beverages or food not included on regular menus; the separate check of $150.00 (per person) to a designated donation project; passport or visa fees; necessary vaccines and tests; excess baggage charges; personal tips; laundry; telephone, internet, and fax charges; or other items of a personal nature.

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.

-Donation Checks: As a tour company that benefits from the cultural and natural riches of our destinations, we have a policy of donating to the scientific and cultural projects and museums we visit.
-This has created a bond between Far Horizons and the academic and local communities that has helped us establish an extensive list of lecturers and contacts in each of our destinations.
+Donation Checks: The cost of the trip does not include the separate donation check for $150.00 (per person) written directly to a designated project.
+As a travel company that benefits from the cultural and natural riches of our destinations, we have a policy of donating to the scientific and cultural projects and museums we visit.
+This has created a bond between Far Horizons and academic and local communities that has helped us establish an extensive list of lecturers and contacts in each of our destinations.
 We ask that each participant write a check to the noteworthy project we designate.
-The donation amount is $150.00 per person.
-We will be designating a donation project shortly.
+Note that the donation is required as part of your registration for the trip and that it is non-refundable.
+We will be designating a donation project for this trip shortly.

-A deposit of $1000.00 is required along with a completed and signed registration form.
+A deposit of $1000 per person is required along with a completed and signed registration form.
 Final payment is due 120 days before departure (December 26, 2021).
 Upon receipt of your deposit and completed registration form, you will be sent a reading list and a tour bulletin containing travel information.
-Click here to download a Registration Form..
+Click here to download a Registration Form.

 Cancellations and Refunds